X9hRRDys/latex-labeler/readme.md

     ![](https://github.com/X9hRRDys/latex-labeler/blob/screenshots/screenshots/demo.png)

 2. Use `M-x` `latex-labeler-update` command to update labels that match the \"eq: + number\" format.
+In the place where there are no labels, new labels are inserted in the \"eq: + number\" format.
     This will make the labels in your LaTeX file match the equation numbers in the PDF.
 Additionally, a reference using `eqref` is updated.

     ![](https://github.com/X9hRRDys/latex-labeler/blob/screenshots/screenshots/latex_labeler_update.png)

 3. Use `M-x` `latex-labeler-update-force` command to update all labels and references, regardless of the format.

     ![](https://github.com/X9hRRDys/latex-labeler/blob/screenshots/screenshots/latex_labeler_update_force.png)